 SC-1 prevents biological growth when your system is idle.
 It should not be used as a cleaning chemical, nor will it protect your system from freezing.
-On the Newport 70/1000 Mk II two jars of SC-1 are mixed with 1 to 2 gallons of product of dechlorinated fresh water in a bucket and circulated through the system for 10 minutes.
+A jar of SC-1 is mixed with 1 to 2 gallons of product or dechlorinated fresh water in a bucket and circulated through the system for 10 minutes.
 This treatment will protect the system for six months, after which the SC-1 treatment must be repeated.
-To use SC-1, follow the instructions for Storage Procedure on page 54.
+To use SC-1, follow the instructions for Storage Procedure.